Code-Institute-Submissions/dennyshow-milestone-project-2/README.md

 ## Deployment

+Created a new repositories on **Github** where the project will be deployed unto at each commit.
+At first, use a **git remote** command to link project with new repo.
+Then use the **git push -u origin master** command to push codes and every change into new repo

+Using the CLI in terminal to call **git init** to start git initialization on the project.
+This allows a file/files to be added to the Github repo by calling a **git add** command.
+Then any added file/files is being commited with a **git commit -m "commit message"** command.
+Afterwards, the file is been pushed with **git push** where Github username + password is required.
+Once successful, code will be deployed into your repo and **git status** command should indicate branch tree clean.

 ### HTML & CSS

 All my mark up is **HTML valid**
 All my styling is **CSS valid**
+All my syntax is **JavaScript syntactically valid**

 #### Version Used